alexellis/docker-blinkt-workshop/README.md

 * You will also get a chance to play with Docker Swarm on your Pi to deploy a micro-service.
 And, you will take home a free Raspberry Pi Zero kit, including a super bright Pimoroni Blinkt!
 8-LED RGB add-on.

+**Discount on hardware for this workshop**

+This workshop was originally designed for Dockercon 2017 in Austin.
+You can read the workshop notes and get a 10% discount off the hardware kit here: [Dockercon 2017 - Captain's Log](https://blog.alexellis.io/dockercon-2017-captains-log/).

 ### Pre-requisites

 * Install a text editor